The Healthy Diet

 • Eat a widely varied diet of fresh and whole foods mostly in their natural state with none to minimal processing.

-• Emphasize mostly (at least 60-70%) fresh, organic, and raw fruits (some) and vegetables (mostly) daily.
+• Emphasize fresh, organic, and raw fruits and vegetables daily.
 Vegetables may be cooked until raw can be tolerated.
 Fermented vegetables are also excellent.
 Use a variety of colors as follows:

 1. RED foods: anti-cancer, anti-inflammatory, cell protection, gastrointestinal health, heart health, hormone balance, liver health